alloy-org/yappy/README.md

 ## Installation

-Clone this repo.
-Install node and npm if you haven't already.
-Run `npm install` to install the packages.
+1. Clone this repo. `git clone git@github.com:alloy-org/yappy.git`
+2. Install node and npm if you haven't already.
+3. Run `npm install` to install the packages.
+4. Copy `.env.example` to `.env` and fill in the environment variable for your OpenAI key

 ## Testing